Butter Glossary

 The physical process by which liquid cream is “worked” to coalesce the butterfat globules, with the concurrent expulsion of buttermilk.

-Unsalted butter that has been slowly melted, evaporating much of the water and separating the milk solids.
+Clarified butter is unsalted butter that has been slowly melted, evaporating much of the water and separating the milk solids.
 All that remains is pure liquid golden-yellow butterfat.
 Because the milk solids have been removed, clarified butter has both a long shelf life (it will keep from going rancid longer) and a high smoke point (it can be used in frying without burning); it also is less flavorful than regular butter.
 To clarify butter, melt unsalted butter in a saucepan over low heat.
 Skim the froth from the top and carefully pour off the clear liquid, leaving the milky residue behind.
-Clarified butter is used in sautés, sauces and in baked dishes.
+Clarified butter is used in sautés, sauces, in baked dishes, and for dipping.
+It’s easy to make.
+Just heat butter over low heat and skim the foam off the top and strain though a fine sieve or cheesecloth.
 See also ghee.

-A type of thick cream with a yellowish crust from the English counties of Devon and Cornwall.
-Clotted cream is an essential ingredient of a cream tea.
+A type of thick cream with a yellowish crust, popularized in the English counties of Devon and Cornwall.
+Clotted cream is an essential ingredient of cream tea.
 It contains an average fat content of 63% (the minimum is 55%) and is produced by cooking full-fat milk over a bain-marie.
 Known as crème fraîche in France and racreme in Scandinavia, “clabber” is an archaic English word for a cupboard or pantry.

 COCOA BUTTER